 It was also the year my father passed away, just shy of his 52nd birthday and in the midst of all of that change.
 When I think back on those tumultuous times, the euphoria I felt seeing those autocratic, arthritic regimes of the old Eastern bloc collapse is always tempered by sadder memories of returning home that summer to be with my family.
 It’d been a life-altering year, both for Europe and for me.

 In 1989, I was working as a journalist in Vienna for a small publishing outfit called Business International (BI), affiliated with Britain's Economist Group.
-From our offices on the eastern end of Austria, just 40 miles west of Bratislava, a small team of around ten journalists and analysts would read over news reports coming across the Iron Curtain in order to help our readers and clients, mainly large Western corporations, to understand the political and economic environment there.
+From our office at the eastern end of Austria, just 40 miles west of Bratislava, a small team of around ten journalists and analysts would read over news reports coming across the Iron Curtain in order to help our readers and clients, mainly large Western corporations, to understand the political and economic environment there.

 Our flagship publication was a weekly newsletter called “Business Eastern Europe.”
 For most of 1989, I was a reporter for the newsletter covering Czechoslovakia; at the end of that year, I became the publication’s editor.
-We were unique at the time among Western news companies in our coverage of Eastern Europe, and the communist regimes (at least some of them) were convinced we were all spies.
+We were unique at the time among Western news companies in our specific focus on Eastern Europe, and the communist regimes (at least some of them) were convinced we were all spies.
 If we were, no one ever told me about it, and the Central Intelligence Agency certainly owes me some back pay.
 (I’ve posted earlier stories on this blog about some of my strange spy-v-spy reporting trips to Czechoslovakia before 1989, and about my Czech translator/fixer “Arnold,” who turned out to be a real spy.)

-Looking back with the benefit of hindsight, it certainly seems inevitable now that the hulking Eastern bloc would ultimately collapse under its own weight.
+Looking back with the benefit of hindsight, it certainly seems inevitable now that the hulking Eastern bloc would eventually collapse under its own weight.
 It’s taken for granted those sclerotic Soviet-led regimes would never have been able to keep up with the more dynamic societies of Western Europe and the United States.
 Those repressive governments, back in the day, would enforce their rigid censorship restrictions by confiscating dissenters’ typewriters.
 How would they have ever coped with the ubiquitous mobile-phone networks and Internet connections that in 1989 were just a few years down the road?

 That may be true, but I can say with virtual certainty that no one (or nearly no one) at the time saw those revolutions coming.
 At BI, it was our job -- our bread and butter -- to anticipate and predict historic events like the collapse of communism, but even then as we squinted and stared at the regimes across the border, we couldn’t have said with any confidence, day-by-day, what was going to happen next.